oknk/seaquence/guide.md

 Controls in this panel affect your entire composition.

-### A. TRANSPOSE
+### A TRANSPOSE
-This controls tonality of the entire sessions, transposing all creatures scales root note to a specific key.
+This controls tonality of the entire sessions, transposing the root of the scale in all voices to a specific key.
 The default is C.

-### B. VOLUME
+### B VOLUME
 Overall app volume.

-### C. TEMPO
+### C TEMPO
 Displayed as Beats Per Minute (BPM).
 Tap this control to set BPM via tap-tempo.

-### D. VOICE FX-SEND
+### D VOICE FX-SEND
-If you access this panel when a creature is selected, this sets the amount the voice will be heard in the delay effect.
+If you access this panel when a voice is selected, the FX-SEND sets the amount the voice will be heard in the delay effect.

-### E. DELAY TIME
+### E DELAY TIME
-Drag here to adjust the delay time freely.
+Drag in this area left/right to adjust the delay time freely.

-### F. DELAY TIME (QUANTIZED)
+### F DELAY TIME (QUANTIZED)
-Drag in this gray area to adjust the delay timing as a quantized value relative to the Tempo/BPM.
+Drag in this gray area left/right to adjust the delay timing as a quantized value relative to the Tempo/BPM.

-### G. DELAY FEEDBACK
+### G DELAY FEEDBACK
-Adjust this to control the overall amount of delay.
+Adjust this to control the delay feedback.

 To exit any editor, tap on the MIXER area or tap the close editor icon on the top left of the editor.

+<br /><br/>

 <a name="saveshare"></a>